stadlar/IST-FUT-FMTH/docs/ÍST TS 315_2025 Claims.md

 ### Claims Service

-The Claims System is a central database managed by Reiknistofa Bankanna (RB) that tracks both paid and unpaid claims.
+The Claims System tracks both paid and unpaid claims.
 Claims are recorded under ledger 66 and can be in Icelandic or foreign currency.
 As a real-time system, it allows users to create, modify, cancel, view, and resend claims instantly via web services.

 Batch transactions are validated and queued for processing, supporting mass submissions of claims, modifications, cancellations, and secondary collections.
 Claims are displayed in online banking systems, where users can make payments.

 :Service support in ÍST {{spec_id}} and {{yaml_definition}}. {#tbl:tbl_svcsupport2}